-HOW TO: Visualize Data With Databricks Dashboards (2024)
+HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Databricks dashboard, launched in February 2016, is an advanced data visualization and analysis tool designed for data professionals.
-Seamlessly integrated within the Databricks ecosystem, it provides an intuitive interface for creating dynamic, customizable dashboards that facilitate the exploration, analysis, and sharing of insights derived from diverse data sources.
+Seamlessly integrated within the Databricks ecosystem,these dashboards provide an intuitive interface for creating dynamic, customizable dashboards that facilitate the exploration, analysis, and sharing of insights derived from diverse data sources.
 The dashboard transforms raw data into clear, insightful reports, helping users make well-informed decisions based on the extracted insights.

 In this article, we cover everything you need to know about Databricks dashboards, exploring its key features, functionalities, and the step-by-step process of creating and customizing your own dashboards.